 Why all the hype about Italian leather?

-In Italy, leather tanning process began over 2000 years ago.
-The tanneries of Tuscany are strictly regulated and organized into the The Genuine Italian Vegetable-Tanned Leather Consortium, which safeguards the legendary quality of the region's leather crafters.
+The leather tanning process, in the "Distretto del cuoio" (an area in the province of Pisa), began in the XVIII century.
+The tanneries of Tuscany are strictly regulated and organized into the "Consorzio Vera Pelle Italiana Conciata al Vegetale", which safeguards the legendary quality of the region's leather crafters, complies with EU regualtion, has an environmental certification, the production process is metal-free, alla raw materials are natural, all tanneries are quality controlled and, most importantly, no animal is killed for its skin.
 This is not to say that tanneries around the world cannot be equally incredible, but there is truly something special about the centuries-old devotion to Italian leather.

 What is "Burnishing"?

 Burnishing is the process by which the rough and loose fibres at the edge of cut leather are compressed back into the leather to ensure a long-lasting, water resistence, shining and smooth finish to the product.
 It's made by applying heat and friction, in several stages, interspersed with the use of increasingly finer sandpaper and an apposite agent.
-I only use a completely natural agent for this process.
+I only use distilled water and "Toko " for this process.
 It takes very long time to burn the edges, but the result it's amazing.
 Dyeing the edges, in addition to hiding flaws in the cut or finish, can cause problems.
 For exemple when dyed edges of leather are rubbed, they can crumble or stain garments.
 I don't dye the edges of my products for those reasons.

 Which glue do I use?